Annual Physical Examinations

 A woman's annual exam might include:

-- Breast exam.
+Breast exam.
 Feeling for abnormal lumps may detect breast cancer or benign breast conditions.
-The doctor will also check the lymph nodes in the underarm area and look for visual abnormalities of the breasts.
+The doctor will also check the lymph nodes in the underarm area and look for visual abnormalities of the breasts and nipples.

 - Pelvic exam: The pelvic exam allows examination of the vulva, vagina, and cervix.
 Routine checks for sexually transmitted infections are often done.
-A Pap test can screen for cervical cancer.
+A Pap test and HPV test can screen for cervical cancer and help assess risk.

 There are no standard laboratory tests during an annual physical.
 However, some doctors will order certain tests routinely: